kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 which differ in pcb colour/size, pinout, and main capacitor size.
 They are commonly available from online chinese stores, or ebay.

 There are 2 pin outs supported.
-Which are identified as M1, and M2 on the mani PCD.
+Which are identified as M1, and M2 on the main PCB.

 | Module | Height/Width | Pinout                            |
 |--------|--------------|-----------------------------------|